Brand Shoutouts

 $20.84 average meal vs $13-14 at competitors.
 40% price increases from 2021-2022.
 The viral $24 receipt was viewed 25.2 million times.
 Preply survey ranked Five Guys among the three most overpriced chains.

-The Classic Combo ($12.99) is a start, but in our view, it may be more tactical than structural.
-In our analysis, the brand may need a broader approach to value perception without killing the fresh-daily model.
+The Classic Combo ($12.99) is a start, but one value-tier option is tactical, not structural.
+A broader approach to value perception — without killing the fresh-daily model — is the harder problem.

 2. AUV Declining While Competitors Grow